Kurt Hoelzl

 Neolithic fishhooks in Korea

-During the Neolithic Age (8000 BCE – 1400 BCE), people across various regions began to adapt to the evolving natural environment following the Ice Age.
-This era is characterized by the emergence of earthenware artifacts and groundstone tools, as well…
+During the Neolithic Age (8000 BCE—1400 BCE), people across various regions began to adapt to the evolving natural environment following the Ice Age.
+This era is characterized by the emergence of earthenware artifacts and groundstone tools and the establishment of…

 Seekoraal plants in Southern Africa